Blog>Trade>Van jobs: I have a van and need work

 How much can I charge as a handyman?

 The average handyman price in the UK is £30 per hour.
-Exactly how much you charge will usually depend on your skillset and location, and you could charge more for some jobs than others.
+Exactly how much you charge will usually depend on the specific job, your skillset, and your location.

 It’s also worth noting that lots of handymen have a minimum call-out fee – often around £40 to £50.
 It’s worth considering something like this, so you know that it will be worth your time travelling to each job.